bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Option to publicly follow a user in a way so that we also republish their #signed_feed
 * A feed would also list within its metadata those who mirror it
 * May also list the usually observed lag or the most recent update of each
+* Can be used when the origin is down, slow, in a load balanced fashion or if nearing its #poll_quota
+* Enabled those on the same host or LAN to share feeds to lower costs

 ### Webhooks